What else can help with controlling pain

 Watching TV, reading, playing computer games, listening to music or chatting to a friend are ways of using your mind to think of something else.
 Sitting in a chair or lying in bed with nothing to do can become depressing.
 Short periods of entertainment can help you feel better and help you cope better with your pain.
 Short, regular visits from friends and relatives may help.
 And it’s good to have something nice like this to look forward to.

 This is using music or art to reduce anxiety and relax you.
 It may help you to express your feelings in a creative way.
 You don’t have to be musical or artistic.
 Music or art therapists often run classes at hospitals or hospices.
 Going out and meeting other people while enjoying an activity may also help to distract you from any pain, and help you to feel as good as possible.

 Back to top

 You may be anxious about your treatment or worried about coping at home.
-You may have financial problems.
-Often, friends or relatives can help by getting more information from doctors and nurses or by finding out about services that can help.
-Sometimes there is little that they can say or do, but just being there to listen and understand can be enough.
+You may be having financial problems or emotional difficulties.
+Often, friends or relatives can help by getting information from doctors and nurses for you, or by researching services that can help.
+Sometimes, there is little that they can say or do, but just having them there to listen and understand can be a huge relief.